 For times when public transportation isn't available or convenient, knowing how to request a taxi is crucial.
 "Taxi o yonde kudasai" (タクシーを読んでください) means "Please call a taxi" .
 In major cities, taxis are plentiful and can be hailed on the street or found at designated taxi stands, often located near train stations .

-Imagine yourself stepping into a bustling Tokyo street, ready to immerse in Japanese culture.
-Understanding and using proper etiquette and polite expressions can change your travel experience.
+Understanding proper Japanese etiquette and polite expressions can change your travel experience.
 It can open doors to meaningful interactions and show your respect for local customs.

 English Phrase | Japanese Phrase | English to Japanese Translation |